An ad-free and cookie-free website.

-Still unclear on arithmetic return?
+Still unclear on Arithmetic Aeturn?
 Leave a question in the comments section on YouTube.
-Also, see a tutorial page and video on Stock return calculation methods from the Quant 101 Series on YouTube.
-There we go over when to use arithmetic, geometric and log returns.
+Also, see a tutorial page and video on Stock return calculation methods from the Quant 101 Series.
+There we go over when to use arithmetic, geometric and log returns with examples in Excel.

 Our trained humans found other terms in the category return math you may find helpful.

-Subscribe so you're notified when we post new videos.
+Subscribe on YouTube so you're notified when we post new videos.
 Also, our no-spam email list is used sparingly.

 A newly-updated free resource.
 Connect and refer a friend today.